Daniel-GD/274_pan_flipping/README.md

 # 274_pan_flipping
 Repository to hold all the MATLAB code for team 1's 2.74 final project

+## MDEB Details ##
 MBED Link: https://os.mbed.com/users/suribe/code/pan_flipping/
+How to update:
+1. import code into compiler
+2. edit code
+3. right click on program folder in 'Program Workspace' and commit the code
+4. right click on program folder in 'Program Workspace' and publish code

 ## How to Use: ##
 Need to run setpath before running any file